thenineteen/Semiology-Visualisation-Tool/README.md

   pre-selects based on other non-topological factors (specific techniques or conditions e.g. FCD) and provides details of epileptogenic zone localisation/lateralisation
 * Cortical Electrical Stimulation (CES/ES): when the paper describes the semiology elicited by electrical brain stimulation, in the context of pre-/ intra-surgical functional mapping.

-## Brief workings:
+To query this database, we developed a taxonomy of 47 semiological terms, mapped reported categorical brain regions to 55 localising cerebral atlas labels and 5 lateralising possibilities (contra- or ipsi- lateral, dominant or non-dominant hemisphere and bilateral).

-In brief, this software cleans the DataFrame of data, pivots occurences of semiology, allowing for semiology_dictionary ontology replacement regex searches, maps the documented localisations to gif parcellations and can scale these mappings using different scalers/transformers.
+This module cleans the DataFrame of data, pivots occurences of semiology, allowing for semiology_dictionary taxonomy replacement regex searches, maps the documented localisations to gif parcellations and can scale these mappings using different scalers/transformers.
-Data can be filtered based on the above ground truth and journal priors.
+Data can be filtered based on the above ground truths and Bayesian priors.
-The visualisation uses a mapping of the reported brain regions to gif parcellations in MNI space.

 ## Branches